Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-01.md

 <!-- > -->

 Portfolio projects are what get you noticed.
-It's often the reason people get invited to job interviews.
+Your portfolio is often the reason people get invited to job interviews.

-You should have two portfolio projects that show off your front end skills at the end of 7 weeks.
-Building these is your goal.
-I will present ideas and projects, you need to take them to completion.
+One of your goals this term will be to build two portfolio projects.

 <!-- > -->